4 Things You Should Never Do With an Automatic TransmissionBlog Dec 28th, 2016

 - Don’t Launch the Vehicle

 What I mean by that is, don’t rev the engine while in “neutral” and then pop the shifter into “drive”.
 Inside an automatic transmission are clutch packs and clutch bands that use friction to move certain parts when shifting.
-Revving the engine and then immediately putting the transmission into drive causes those clutch packs and clutch bands to prematurely wear out and what happens over time is that the clutches lose their ability to hold friction and the automatic transmission begins to slip while in gear.
+Revving the engine and then immediately putting the transmission into drive causes those clutch packs and clutch bands to prematurely wear out.
+What happens over time is that the clutches lose their ability to hold friction and the automatic transmission begins to slip while in gear.
 The clutches themselves are not expensive pieces but it is expensive to take an automatic transmission out of a vehicle and then tear it down to reach the clutches that require replacing.

 - Don’t Put it Into “Park” While Moving